-- Online luxury sales are expected to triple as a proportion of the total global luxury market sales by 2025, reaching USD $91 billion.
+- Online luxury sales are expected to triple as a proportion of the total global luxury market sales by 2025, reaching $91 billion USD.
 Nearly one-fifth of all personal luxury sales will take place online.

 - Luxury brands and high-end retailers need to identify new ways to engage with affluent consumers online.
-This is particularly important to avoid cannibalising performances of their offline retail stores.
+It is particularly important to avoid cannibalising performances of their offline retail stores.

 - Online sales have so far not been able to drive the same level of upsell opportunities than their offline counterparts.
 Research shows that luxury consumers spent overall less per purchase when buying online.